vyshnavvizz/www-chapter-kannur/index.md

 Next Meeting/Event <!-- You should keep this section as it will populate your meetup events -->
 ---------------------
 {% include chapter_events.html group=page.meetup-group %}

+## Sponsorship

+Financial contributions should only be made online using the authorized online donation button at the top of this page.
+For non-financial sponsorship, please reach out to any of the listed Abu Dhabi chapter leaders.

+## Partnerships

+We’re especially interested in partnering with local educational institutions to encourage the participation of students in the chapter and to showcase the possibilities of careers in application security.

+If you represent one of these institutions, please do not hesitate to contact the listed leadership team to see how we can form a mutually beneficial partnership.

 <!-- You should delete this comment